Cm3lp8/SandClock/README.md

 - SandClock uses a polling mechanism, so timeouts are not accurate to the millisecond.

-- Currently, polling mechanism  iterates over all the registered elements in a linear fashion.
+- The polling mechanism  iterates over all the registered elements in a linear fashion.
 I didn’t design it for large scales, but mainly to probe presence among a restricted number of peers (e.g a list of contact in a messenger app, client side).

   **Do not use this crate if your application requires precise timeout accuracy.**